Pima County Public Library's Joel D. Valdez Main Library, opens a new window fast facts:

 In 2010, Joel retired from his 20-year career with the University of Arizona.
 He overcame budgeting challenges and implemented the construction of many new buildings and renovations of others.

 Among his civic responsibilities, Joel has been a close supporter of the Sister Cities program, an assignment that has created friendships throughout Europe, Latin America and Asia.
 The United States State Department has also tapped Joel for special assignments that have provided technical assistance to the countries of Chile, Mexico, Argentina and Brazil.

 His professional affiliations earned him two appointments to national commissions by Presidents Carter and Clinton, including the U.S. National Commission on Libraries and Information Sciences.
 He has served in various capacities with the major domestic and international public administration organizations.
 At the local level, he has worked with such diverse groups as the International Mariachi Conference, United Way, Hellenic Cultural Foundation, Carondelet Health Network and the Diocese of Tucson.

 Joel married the former Mary Lee Jacobs and together raised two children, David and Laura Lisa.
-They are currently enjoying five grandchildren.
+They had five grandchildren.

 Biography of Joel D. Valdez by PCPL staff dated April 2, 2003.

 Harrison, Jeff.
 Joel Valdez to step down at mid-year.
 University of Arizona News.
 4 March 2010

 Ludden, Nicole.
 "Joel D. Valdez, former Tucson city manager, dies at 87., opens a new window" Arizona Daily Star.
 June 9, 2022